Müge Anlı

-Müge Anlı Yüzbaşıoğlu (born 19 December 1973) is a Turkish television presenter and journalist.
+Müge Anlı (born 19 December 1973) is a Turkish television presenter and journalist.

 After presenting the news magazine program Dobra Dobra, she started her own discussion program, Müge Anlı ile Tatlı Sert, on ATV.
 In the program, people who are looking for their lost relatives are welcomed, and issues such as unsolved murders and lost victims who cannot be found are discussed.

 Personal life

 Between 1999 and 2008, she was married to journalist Burhan Akdağ.
 Together they have a daughter.
 In June 2022, Anlı married Istanbul Police Public Security Branch's manager Şinasi Yüzbaşıoğlu.